 I have been sniffing around Carner Barcelona for quite some time.
 They won numerous awards because of their dedication to produce high-quality lifestyle perfumes.

 Their scents are manufactured in Barcelona by artisans and some of the most notable perfumers, they support local artisans, even their bottles are made from locally sourced wood.
 The famous culture of Spanish workmanship at it’s best.
 No wonder that soon after their launch in 2010.
-Carner became a cult niche perfumes house!
+Carner became a cult niche perfumes house.
+Nice.

 Presentation is featuring minimalist design, fine craftsmanship and perfumes are meant to make a connection between scents and emotions.
 Emotions and olfactory memories.